- Activity Level: moderate

 - Watchdog: very alert

-Rat Terrier Mix Breed Profile
+Rat Terrier Mix Dog Breed Information

 A Rat Terrier Mix is a cross between a Rat Terrier and another dog breed.
 Because a mixed-breed dog can inherit any combination of traits from their parents, it’s important to ask the breeder about the other parent breed in the mix.